Aden unrest (2015–2019): 2016 fighting in Khormaksar

-Al Buraiqeh bombings
+2016 Al Buraiqeh bombings

-On February 17, 2016, an ISIL suicide bomber explode himself inside Ras Abbas camp of Al Buraiqeh District, killing more than 13 and wounding more than 60 new recruits loyal to president Hadi.
-ISIL claimed responsibility in online outlets claiming that 20 Hadi loyalists were killed in the attack, and not 13.
+On February 17, 2016, an IS suicide bomber explode himself inside Ras Abbas camp of Al Buraiqeh district, killing more than 13 and wounding more than 60 new recruits loyal to president Hadi.
+IS claimed responsibility in online outlets claiming that 20 Hadi loyalists were killed in the attack, and not 13.

 Clashes between STC and Hadi loyalists

 Factional fighting broke out in the vicinity of Aden International Airport on 12 February 2017.
 The Presidential Guard, loyal to Hadi, attempted to seize the airport from a UAE-backed militia that had controlled it since 2015.
 A Coalition helicopter gunship reportedly opened fire on the pro-Emirati faction, wounding three soldiers.
 These clashes have been interpreted as evidence of a deepening rift between members of the Coalition.

 In early March, Sudanese soldiers reportedly assaulted the airport, in an attempt to wrest control from the pro-Emirati forces.

 In the end of April 2017, Aden Governor Aidarus al-Zoubaidi was sacked by Hadi, with the reason of disloyalty to him, and loyalty to the Southern Movement.

 On May 3, major rallies were held in Aden to protest the decision of Hadi.

 One week later, STC was formed, and some of the members were the governors of Shabwah Governorate, Hadramaut Governorate, Lahij Governorate, Socotra, and Al Mahrah Governorate.
 It haves also partial control in Abyan Governorate and in Aden.

 One day later, Hadi rejected the council, and called it illegitimate.

 On 31 May, fighters loyal to STC captured Aden airport from Hadi loyalists, killing two men.
 The Aden airport issue first erupted when Hadi himself was refused landing permission in early February and had to land instead of on the Yemeni island of Socotra before he made another attempt to fly back into Aden.
 Hadi then had Brigadier General Muhran Qabati, commander of the Fourth Brigade - which acts as the presidential bodyguard - lay siege to the airport, and clashes between the two sides followed.
 On June 12, Al-Alam checkpoint handed over to al Hizam Brigade by Hadi loyalist commander, Saleh Ali Al-Dibani.
 The Hizam brigade commander who took command of the checkpoint, is Kamel Al-Khalidi Abu Yunus.